JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 * `--tcp-port`: Port (tcp) that is used to receive init data for a match.
 * `--tcp-ip`: IP address for binding the tcp socket.
 (May be a local IP behind router/firewall/NAT).
 * `--token`: String that has to be the same as in the json init data to accept the job.
+* `--say-prefix`: String that is prefixed in front of every say message.

 If a specific argument is not defined, it will default to: